Endorphins – When Your Body’s Natural Painkillers Worsen Your Back

 Other clinical drugs such as morphine and codeine function similarly.
 There are over 20 naturally produced endorphins generated by the body.

 They are as powerful (if not more) than opium, morphine or other restricted drugs.
 The difference is that the natural painkillers produced in the body are not addictive and do not lead to dependency.
-We think of the benefits of these natural painkillers during times of euphoria.
+We think of the benefits of these natural substances during times of euphoria.

 Examples include: when we are highly excited or aroused events, high levels of happiness, sexual activity and intense exercise.

 It’s a very common cycle for people to experience.
-Symptoms are worse in the morning upon waking, gradually improve throughout the day and at bedtime.
+Symptoms are worse in the morning upon waking, gradually improve throughout the day and towards at bedtime.